-A statistical port consists of one or more ports, normally controlled by a single port authority, able to record ship and cargo movements.
+A statistical port consists of one or more ports, normally controlled by a single port authority able to record ship, passenger and cargo movements.

-Reporting port is a statistical port for which statistics of inward and outward maritime transport flows are compiled.
+Reporting port is a statistical port for which statistics of inward and outward maritime transport flows of ships, passengers and cargo are compiled.